Fiorentino History, Family Crest & Coats of Arms

 The surname Fiorentino was first found in Florence (Italian: Firenze), where the main branch of the family has its roots.
 Records have been found as early as 1421, when Vespasiano Fiorentini was a bookseller and biographer in the city.

-Important Dates for the Fiorentino family
+Early History of the Fiorentino family

 This web page shows only a small excerpt of our Fiorentino research.
 More information is included under the topic Early Fiorentino History in all our PDF Extended History products and printed products wherever possible.